Area teams battle it out in Ashland quadrangular

 Urban led the Warriors with two runs driven in during the contest.
 Iversen, Smart, and Swanson all had one RBI.
 On the mound, Swanson pitched six innings with seven strikeouts.

-For the Bluejays both Meyer-Bundy and Rodgerson had two RBI’s and Paige Comstock had one.
+For the Bluejays both Meyer-Bundy and Rodgerson had two RBI and Paige Comstock had one.
 Gossin pitched four innings with three strikeouts and in relief, Kealie Riecken went two innings with two strikeouts.

 In the third inning, Abbey Borchers was able to produce a leadoff single.
 After Iversen was walked, Smart singled to center scoring two and then a sacrifice fly by Urban drove in one more.